Why Most Senior Leaders Fail to Foster Innovation and What to Do About It

 A Failure to Strive for Excellence

 Senior leaders need to be inspirational to influence employees to create new ideas and collaborate to listen to their ideas.
 Research has proven that a transformational leadership style can encourage innovation.
 When the climate for excellence is high, team innovation is enhanced.
-Transformational leadership is made up of four components: (1) influence, (2) inspirational, (3) intellectually challenging, and (4) individualized focus.
+Transformational leadership is made up of four components: (1) influence, (2) inspiration, (3) intellectually challenging, and (4) individualized focus.
 In today's world of asking employees to do more with less senior leaders can fail to adjust strategy and begin tolerating less than an employee's best.

 "We will chase perfection, and we will chase it relentlessly, knowing all the while we can never attain it.
 But along the way, we shall catch excellence" (Vince Lombardi).